vritb/nest-ideas-api/project.md

                 })
                 username: string;
                 ```
-                REASON  BLOB/TEXT column 'username' used in key specification without a key length +2ms
+                REASON:  *BLOB/TEXT column 'username' used in key specification without a key length +2ms
-                QueryFailedError: BLOB/TEXT column 'username' used in key specification without a key length
+                QueryFailedError: BLOB/TEXT column 'username' used in key specification without a key length*

 - Tooling
     - Documentation / Visualization of Project Architecture